Skip to content

 Revelstoke Dam and Generating Station are located on the Columbia River, 5 km upstream from the City of Revelstoke.
 The facilities are part of our Columbia system with Revelstoke Reservoir and Mica Dam located upstream and the Hugh L. Keenleyside Dam and Arrow Lakes Reservoir downstream.

-The generating unit would be located within the asserted traditional territories of the Syilx Okanagan Nation, Ktunaxa Nation, and Secwepemc Nation.
-The capacitor station would overlap the asserted traditional territory of the Syilx Okanagan Nation.
+The generating unit will be located within the asserted traditional territories of the Syilx Okanagan Nation, Ktunaxa Nation, and Secwepemc Nation.

-The figures below show where the various project components would be located:
+The figure below shows where the various project components will be located:

 We plan to start construction in spring 2026 and anticipate that the project would be operational by December 2032.
 The schedule will be refined as the project advances.